 It is interesting to see how many come up from Section 4 – which supports the improved focus of audits to Issue 6 of The Standard on the facility, production controls and GMP.

-David Brackston finished with some information concerning the timeline and consultation process leading to Issue 7 of the BRC Global Food Safety Standard.
+David Brackston finished with some information concerning the timeline and consultation process leading to Issue 7 of the BRC Global Standards Global Food Safety Standard.
 Ideas and feedback are being generated now, then in the first half of 2014 there will be working group discussions and consultation, in the latter half of 2014 the documents, guidance and training will be developed and then in July 2015 this new version of The Standard will “go live”!

 During the last 2 days of the conference – Food Safety Europe 2013 – HACCP International presented a 90 minute workshop about the food safety risks and implications from non-food, that is, articles, equipment, materials and services used by the food industry.
 Clive Withinshaw and Richard Mallett presented data and information to a workshop of over 80 senior figures from certification bodies, food manufacture and retail culminating in a “have a go” risk assessment team table exercise that proved to be much fun!
-Great feedback was presented to both, in person, by the delegates immediately after this event and HACCP International now very much look forward to working with the BRC on a forthcoming webinar to discuss this issue further.
+Great feedback was presented to both, in person, by the delegates immediately after this event and HACCP International now very much look forward to working with the BRC Global Standards on a forthcoming webinar to discuss this issue further.